br11/kotlin-magics/README.md

 #### Documenting API with javadoc - Magic with Kooby & ApiTool

-Kooby is the Jooby for Kotlin distribution
+Kooby is the Kotlin distribution of Jooby..
-ApiTool is a Jooby module for API development
+ApiTool is the API development module of Jooby and Kooby..

 Source code
 ````kotlin